alexlobera/leanjs_OLD_NX/src/pages/blog/react-is-all-about-composition-react-hooks-render-props-hocs.md

 we can state:

 - Text has one child, p.
-- p has one child.. many children? we don't know ahead of time who is p's children from the Text perspective.
+- p has one child.. many children? **we don't know ahead of time who is p's children** from the Text perspective.
 - We don't know who is Text's parent.

-ADD SCREENSHOT REACT DEV TOOLS ABOUT THIS CASE

 There is something very nice about “children”, it makes composition more declarative in the component tree.